 In an article of Multichannel Merchant, Thomson was quoted saying that “On Fulfilled By Merchant (FBM) offers similar to FBA offers, they’re giving preference to FBM in the algorithm.”

 The adverse impact of COVID-19 pandemic reached even the moral fiber of the human person as some Amazon sellers unreasonably increased the pricing of items that are in high-demand, including but not limited to face masks, alcohol gel, Personal Protective Equipment (PPE) and other essential goods.

 To simply put it, the act of taking advantage of an external crisis, like the current pandemic, to charge excessively for basic necessities is called price gouging.
-With the proliferation of price gouging in the Amazon marketplace, the tech-giant took steps to combat such acts.
+With the proliferation of price gouging in the Amazon marketplace or unjustifiable Amazon price changes, the tech-giant took steps to combat such acts.
 Through our clients, Seller Snap noticed a mass deactivation of seller listings, even those that you would not perceive guilty of price gouging